San Antonio Eye Bank

 Our immense gratitude to J Larry Beauchamp and Marilyn Bellows of the Greater San Antonio Quilt Guild for their dedication and volunteerism to our program.
 The beauty of their support lives on after their deaths in every quilt blanket they loving stitched.
 Our appreciation to Lion Kathryn Voorhees Bellamy for volunteering to maintain the program.

 Local cornea and eye donor families and transplant recipients are invited to contribute a patch to the quilt.
 The quilt is never finished, patches are always accepted.
-Click here to learn more about how to participate.
+Additional details on the program can be viewed at bit.ly/saebquilt (link is case sensitive).

 205 W. Olmos Drive